Rumsha001/DSPD_Project/README.md

 After which we have converted the JSON response into .csv format, segregating it into each year’s file.
 All of these files have been stored in Amazon S3 Bucket.
 By using boto3, the csv data was called from S3 and converted it into our dataset.
-Dataset consists of following files: ѻ	Elements: date, time, temperature, feels like, humidity, dew point, wind speed, wind direction etc. ѻ	Format: .csv format. ѻ	Date Range: 2010-2020
+Dataset consists of following files:
+  Elements: date, time, temperature, feels like, humidity, dew point, wind speed, wind direction etc.
+  Format: .csv format.
+  Date Range: 2010-2020

 ## Models